 In this course we will be using a web-based service (Turnitin.com) to reveal authenticity and ownership of student submitted work.
 Students will be expected to submit their work electronically either directly to Turnitin.com or via Avenue to Learn (A2L) plagiarism detection (a service supported by Turnitin.com) so can be checked for academic dishonesty.
-Students who do not wish www.mcmaster.ca/academicintegrity.
+Students who do not wish to submit their work through A2L and/or Turnitin.com must still submit an electronic and/or hardcopy to the instructor.
+No penalty will be assigned to a student who does not submit work to Turnitin.com or A2L.
+All submitted work is subject to normal verification that standards of academic integrity have been upheld (e.g., on-line search, other software, etc.).
+To see the Turnitin.com Policy, please go to:

+www.mcmaster.ca/academicintegrity.